 We print so many things every day- invoices, manifests, orders, reports.
 Most times, these printed sheets cannot be used for anything else, and often get thrown out once the job is done.

 You can set up a system where invoices are emailed to your clients, as opposed to providing them with a physical copy.
 Likewise, can you have a policy wherein you email your purchase orders to your vendors and they send you an electronic receipt as well?
-Not only does it result in less used paper, it is faster too.
+Not only does it result in the less used paper, but it is also faster too.